bruceythegoosey/Acer-C720-Hackintosh/README.md

 | HS80211Family | Wifi Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/qiqco/Atheros-Wi-Fi-Hackintosh-macOS/blob/main/HS80211Family.kext.zip) |
 | Atheros40 | Wifi Injection for MacOS releases up to Big Sur - DO NOT USE on Monterey and newer | [Link](https://github.com/qiqco/Atheros-Wi-Fi-Hackintosh-macOS/blob/main/AirPortAtheros40-AR9462.zip) |

+**Bluetooth may work on High Sierra and earlier with BTFirmwareUploader or ATH9Kfixup but has not been tested recently.
+Kexts will not load properly on Mojave and newer.

 ### Plist

 ### OpenCore Legacy

-###

-Note: Bluetooth may work on High Sierra and earlier with BTFirmwareUploader or ATH9Kfixup but has not been tested recently.
-Kexts will not load properly on Mojave and newer.